rkuma183/wilsonmar.github.io/_posts/2016-06-12-aws-lambda-serverless.md

    /Users/mac/.npm-packages/bin/serverless
    </pre>

-0. List framework folders and files:
+0. Navigate to framework folders and files:

    <pre><strong>
    cd ~/.npm-packages/lib/node_modules/serverless
-   ls
+   ls -al
    </strong></pre>

-0. View the README.md file using a Markdown reader.
+0. View the README.md file using a Markdown reader:

+   <pre><strong>
+   atom README.md
+   </strong></pre>

-   In the Atom text editor (from GitHub), alt-click on the file to select <strong>Markdown Preview</strong>.
+   Instead of the Atom text editor (from GitHub), alt-click on the file to select <strong>Markdown Preview</strong>.

-   This file lists projects,
-   plugins, and consultants who provide services.
+   The file contains a list of projects, plugins, and consultants who provide services.